Avina-cK/CompMathCode23/ControlMachineLearning/FinalProject_ControlledCA/Example4-2_TransitionM-Graph_Rule90_w_3/README.md

-In the file "CreatingTransitionMatrix.r", set the following parameters:
+In the file "CreatingTransitionMatrix.r", change the parameters "rule_no" and "N".

-rule_no<-90;
-N <- 3;